 with how the show is being run by its womanizing director and its drunk and crazy host, Dr. Nasty.

 Torin Langen, Zach Ramelan

 Genre: Horror / Comedy

 Being a child growing up in the 80's and 90's, watching Late Night Double Feature was a treat indeed.
-The general setup and delivery of this very cool feature is that of your local broadcast station after hours.
+The general setup and delivery of this very cool feature are that of your local broadcast station after hours.
 Most of you may remember the idea behind the "Wayne's World" films; two local teens running their own TV show.
 LLDF follows the same premise, airing campy horror films introduced by show hosts Dr. Nasty and his sidekick nurse.
-What we end up with is a delightful; bloody anthology with a wraparound segment pulling it all together.
+What we end up with is a delightful, bloody anthology with a wraparound segment pulling it all together.
 A true staple of retro television and what I feel fits right into the period piece genre, including the fact it's based on B-Horror.

 Segment 1: Dinner For Monsters.